 Today, millennials – the largest generation currently in the workforce – prefer a more ad hoc, collaborative work style over serialized, structured meetings.
 They also prefer their workspaces to look and feel more like home than office – comfortable, casual gathering places take precedence over formal meeting spaces.

-Huddle spaces provide comfortable, casual seating options with furniture that tends to be less formal than a typical conference room.
-With the goal of promoting team collaboration, huddle spaces should be equipped with the latest tech including video monitors, a video conferencing solution, and a collaboration solution, such as Mersive Solstice.
+Huddle spaces and huddle rooms provide comfortable, casual seating options with furniture that tends to be less formal than a typical conference room.
+With the goal of promoting team collaboration, huddle spaces should be equipped with the latest tech including video monitors, space-appropriate cameras and audio, and a flexible video conferencing and collaboration solution that enables effective collaboration for both onsite and remote attendees.

-How to Turn Conference Rooms into Huddle Spaces
+How to Turn Conference Rooms into Huddle Rooms

-Large conference rooms usually run around 375 square feet and seat about 16 to 20 people.
-These larger rooms are suitable for large meetings; however, most conference rooms are underutilized by employees costing companies thousands of dollars each year.
+Large conference rooms that seat 12-20 people usually run around 375-500+ square feet (~35-46+ square meters).
+These rooms are suitable for large meetings; however, most conference rooms are underutilized by employees costing companies thousands of dollars each year.

-Rather than letting valuable space go to waste, consider converting a conference room space into smaller huddle spaces that foster collaboration and meeting engagement.
+Rather than letting valuable space go to waste, consider converting a conference room into smaller huddle rooms or huddle spaces that foster collaboration and meeting engagement.

 Here are some easy to follow tips to create huddle spaces:

-The beauty of huddle spaces is that can be created just about anywhere.
+The beauty of huddle spaces is that they can be created just about anywhere.
 Large conference rooms can be divided to create multiple smaller, casual meeting spaces.
-Break rooms, transition spaces, and even lobbies can be transformed into areas that support and encourage collaboration and engagement.
+Break rooms, transition spaces, and even lobbies can be transformed into areas that support and encourage both planned and spontaneous collaboration and engagement.
 Movable partitions such as rolling video screens can be used to create soft boundaries and still moved easily to redefine space as necessary.

 Creating smaller seating areas provides employees a place where they can comfortably share their ideas and communicate effectively in a small group setting.
 Rather than a large meeting room, team members in huddle spaces can be more engaged with each other and their ideas.